IAF's Operation Sindoor: Strategic Messaging

 Pakistan loses from that repetition.
 Every fresh release reopens the diplomatic and military memory of the May 2025 strikes and keeps the spotlight on cross-border terrorism.
 For Pakistan’s leadership, the problem is not only the operation itself but India’s effort to normalize it as a template.
 That is the real pressure point.

-For readers tracking the wider regional picture on
+For readers tracking the wider regional picture on India and

 Global Politics, the implication is straightforward: this is as much about narrative control as military history.
 India is broadcasting capability to shape future behavior.